 A Note On Clean-Up

-Immediately upon emptying the cheese curds, fill the pot(s) with a bit of water.
+Immediately upon emptying the cheese curds, fill the stock pot(s) with a bit of water.
 As soon as you have hung your bags of curds, come back to the kitchen and wash the pots and utensils.
 If you wait until they have dried at all, you will find it many times harder.
 Pay particular attention to rivets and other milk-trapping areas, and use a wire-type scouring pad, if necessary.
 Dry the pots with a clean towel, if you wish, and set them where they can dry thoroughly before being put away, as any water left in them will exacerbate any smells left from the milk.
 If necessary, fill the pot(s) with bleach water and allow them to soak.